parrt/msds501/notes/planning.md

 3. Process the data
 4. Emit results

-Because we're just learning to program, we're going to use this program outline and our set of [common patterns](programming.md) as a crutch.
-The outline gets us thinking about the kinds of operations we'll need and the set of patterns acts like a vocabulary of known words, helping to reduce the scope of the undertaking.
-Here's a summary of our programming patterns:
+Because we're just learning to program, we're going to use this program outline and our set of [common operations](programming.md) as a crutch.
+The outline gets us thinking about the kinds of operations we'll need and the set of operations acts like a vocabulary of known words, helping to reduce the scope of the undertaking.
+Here's a summary of our programming operations:

 * [Map](operations.md#map).
 Apply an operator or function to every element of a sequence.
 * [Accumulate](operations.md#accumulate).
 Accumulate a value or values while traversing a sequence.